 - 10,400 square metres of offices and research and development space, supporting the knowledge economy and creating a new business and education quarter

 The development is also expected to bring benefits for neighbouring residents such as improved public transport and better vehicle, cycle and pedestrian links to the city and surrounding areas, including a pedestrian and cycle bridge across the river linking to Grandpont and Osney Mead.

-The site is largely owned by Oxford City Council and London & Continental Railways with the remainder belonging to Royal Mail, Milton Properties and Greensquare housing.
+The site is largely owned by OxWED, a joint venture between Oxford City Council and Nuffield College.
 Oxpens Meadow, which is close to the site, has been designated a Field in Trust which protects it from development.